 But why goats milk formula in particular?

-The reasons could be as simple as availability of goat milk versus cow milk.
-Homemade formula is best made with a clean source of raw milk and some parts of the country have raw goat milk far more readily available than raw cow milk.
+The reasons could be as simple as the availability of goat milk versus cow milk.
+The homemade formula is best made with a clean source of raw milk and some parts of the country have raw goat milk far more readily available than raw cow milk.

 Another reason could be the digestibility of the formula.
-The natural homogenization of the fat globules and different structure of the goat milk proteins do make it easier to digest for some babies.
+The natural homogenization of the fat globules and different structures of the goat milk proteins do make it easier to digest for some babies.

-If a baby has trouble with homemade formula made from raw grassfed cow milk, for instance, then the next best option would indeed be goats milk formula.
+If a baby has trouble with a homemade formula made from raw grass-fed cow milk, for instance, then the next best option would indeed be goats milk formula.

-Fortunately, if goats milk formula does indeed become the necessary choice, the inclusion of small amounts of nutritional yeast and organic grated (or desiccated, freeze dried) liver in the formula easily remedies this nutritional dilemma.
+Fortunately, if goats milk formula does indeed become the necessary choice, the inclusion of small amounts of nutritional yeast and organic grated or desiccated liver in the formula easily remedies this dilemma.